-Enable user directory This option allows starting the LDAP service.
+Enable user directory This option allows you to start the LDAP service.
 If this option is not selected, the module will be inactive.
-Server This field contains the name of the server that you had entered in the previous page.
-Port This field contains the listening port that you had selected in the previous page.
-Root domain (Base DN) The root domain of your directory as it was defined when it was created. • Example dc=company,dc=org ldentifier The login name allowing the firewall to connect to your LDAP server.
-Password The password created in the firewall for connecting to the LDAP server.
+Server This field contains the name of the server that you entered in the previous page.
+Port This field contains the listening port that you selected in the previous page.
+Root domain (Base DN) The root domain of your directory as it was defined when it was created.
+E.g. : dc=company,dc=org ldentifier The login name allowing the firewall to connect to your LDAP server.
+Password The password created in the firewall to connect to the LDAP server.